siva037/weather-monitor/README.md

 * Clone the repo 'weather-monitor' from Github using 'https://github.com/siva037/weather-monitor.git'

 * Install npm packages
-In command line, navigato to weather-monitor and run yarn install
+In command line, navigate to weather-monitor and run yarn install/npm install

 ### `Run`
-* In command line, navigato to weather-monitor and run yarn start
+* In command line, navigato to weather-monitor and run yarn start/npm start

 ### `Developed with`
 * [Node.js](https://nodejs.org)- Javascript runtime